neuroplasticity9/php-http-client/README.md

 # PHP Http Client Class

-- ChipVN_Http_Client class used to sending request, scraping web content and get response like a browser.
+- ChipVN_Http_Client is a flexible class used to sending request, scraping web content and get response like a browser.
 - Use 2 functions: cURL, fsockopen, so you can use this class, "curl" **WITHOUT CURL** extension installed
-- Supports POST (fields, raw data), file uploading, GET, PUT, etc..

 **Note**: _fsockopen_ is faster also it is default.
 Both methods are the same, but _fsockopen_ limited use proxy feature (only this feature).